Morocco Travel Guide 2026

 - Insurance: Ensure cover for trekking, desert activities, quad biking or horse riding.
 See our Horse-Riding Tour and Sahara Horse Trekking.

-For a simple overview before you travel, see our guide: Morocco Travel Information.
-And always check official sources like the UK FCDO Morocco page.
+Before you travel, always check official sources like the UK FCDO Morocco page.

 Staying connected in Morocco is easier than you think – Wi-Fi is widespread, and SIMs are cheap.
 I’ve navigated with offline maps and chatted with locals via apps.
 Here’s the lowdown.